nginx/unit-docs/source/installation.rst

    .. tab:: Go

-      When you run :command:`./configure go`, Unit sets up the Go package that lets your applications :ref:`run on Unit <configuration-external-go>`.
+      When you run :command:`./configure go`, Unit sets up the Go package that lets your applications :ref:`run on Unit <configuration-go>`.
 To use the package, :ref:`install <installation-bld-src-ext>` it in your Go environment.
 Available configuration options:

       .. list-table::